-Hephaestus and his tragic character was arguably the most human-like of the Greek gods.
+Hephaestus with his tragic character was arguably the most human-like of the Greek gods.
 He fell from grace, returned, and established himself in the pantheon through his talent and cunning.
 Impressively, the volcano god maintained a physically demanding job despite his physical disabilities, and he had managed to create cordial relationships with most of the gods that once snubbed him.

 Moreso, as a patron of the arts alongside Athena, Hephaestus was fervently admired by humans and Immortals alike.
 No: he wasn’t at all agreeable like his female counterpart, having adopted much of his mother’s reputed temper, but he was a great craftsman.

-What was Hephaestus the God of?
+What Was Hephaestus the God Of?

 In the ancient Greek religion, Hephaestus was regarded as the god of fire, volcanoes, smiths, and craftsmen.
 Due to his patronage of the crafts, Hephaestus was closely affiliated with the goddess Athena.